10 Tips to Make Your Phone Photos Amazing

 Apps like Camera+ (iPhone, 99¢) allow you to leave your flash on continuously while you set up your shot, so the results are perfect every time.

 If you’re a fan of the classic toy camera look, you can easily splash some color into your phone’s flash too!
-Grab some Color Flash Filters and hold them in front of your camera’s flash for a filmy look that’s unpredictable & fun.
+Grab some color filters and hold them in front of your camera’s flash for a filmy look that’s unpredictable & fun.

 #3: Practice Symmetry